weaveworks/policy-agent/README.md

 - logLevel: app log level (default: "info")
 - probesListen: address for the probes server to run on (default: ":9000")
 - metricsAddress: address the metric endpoint binds to (default: ":8080")
-- admission: defines admission control configuration including the supported sinks and webhooks (disabled by default)
+- admissionMode: defines admission control configuration including the supported sinks and webhooks (disabled by default)
-- audit: defines defines cluster periodical audit configuration including configuration including the supported sinks (disabled by default)
+- auditMode: defines defines cluster periodical audit configuration including configuration including the supported sinks (disabled by default)

 Example: